University Communication with Students

 Forms of Payment

-Stanford uses Direct Deposit to refund credit balances (resulting from financial aid or overpayment) to students.
+Stanford uses Direct Deposit to refund credit balances to students.
 See the Direct Deposit enrollment instructions web site.
 Students are expected to enroll in Direct Deposit at the beginning of their Stanford career or as soon as possible thereafter.
-Processing of paper checks takes five business days, so students who do not enroll in Direct Deposit will experience delays in receiving their funds due to the processing and mailing time required for paper checks.
+Direct Deposits reach the bank within 24-48 hours of processing.
+Receipt of funds will not be delayed by mail time, lost checks, or the need to go to the bank as is the case with paper checks.

 Account Fees and Actions